Redeployment process guidance

 The individual at risk of redundancy will be required to make pro-active efforts to secure suitable alternative employment, including:

-Redeployees and managers will also be supported by advice and guidance from HR Managers throughout the process.
+Redeployees and Managers may also be supported by advice and guidance from their respective HR team throughout the process.

 Local redeployment and workforce planning

-Where a member of staff is potentially at risk of redundancy, local management will initially ensure that potential local redeployment opportunities within the School or Division are explored, including the following:
+Where a member of staff is potentially at risk of redundancy, local management will initially ensure that potential local redeployment opportunities within their Faculty or Division are explored, including the following:

 Naming on grants - Authors of research grants should take any staff at risk of redundancy into consideration when deciding who to name on any grant before the application is submitted.